-Filled with fresh herbs and dried limes, this Persian Beef Stew is something I grew up eating almost every week.
-The aroma this dish brings to the house is incredible and nourishing in itself, and instantly presences me to family Shabbat dinners.
-Noush-ie-jan!
+This Persian Beef Stew known as Ghormeh Sabzi is something I grew up eating almost every week.
+Filled with fresh herbs and dried limes, the aroma of this stewed, herbaceous dish brings to the house is incredible and nourishing in itself, and instantly presences me to family Shabbat dinners.

-The word "sabzi" means greens, and we use large quantities of fresh herbs to make this stew earn it's name: parsley, scallions, fenugreek, and cilantro.
-Gourmeh sabzi means "fried greens" because we cook the herbs in oil until wilted, similar to how you sautee spinach.
+The word “sabzi” means greens, and we use large quantities of fresh herbs to make this Persian recipe earn its name: parsley, scallions, fenugreek, and cilantro.
+Gourmeh sabzi means “fried greens” because we cook the herbs in oil until wilted, similar to how you sautee spinach.

 Dried Limes